 The University of Washington’s Diversity Blueprint articulates the tri-campus community’s aspirations for becoming a truly inclusive and equitable environment for learning, research, service, and outreach.

 Although a number of the 2010-2014 Blueprint goals were attained or exceeded, others require additional attention.
-There is room for continued improvement in the areas of student, faculty, and staff diversity, diversity research, campus climate, and diversity leadership.
+There is room for continued improvement in the areas of student, faculty, and staff diversity, for instance, as well as in diversity research, campus climate, and diversity leadership.

-The Office of Minority Affairs and Diversity, in collaboration with other diversity offices and programs across the UW, will offer assistance to units to formulate plans and identify resources for effective change.
+Moving the University of Washington toward fulfilling the goals identified in the 2017-2021 Diversity Blueprint will require the combined efforts of administrative and academic units, as well as faculty, staff, and students, across our three campuses.
+The Office of Minority Affairs & Diversity, in collaboration with other diversity offices and programs across the UW, will offer assistance to units to formulate plans and identify resources for effective change.